How FreeFrom brands can appeal to different generations

+Firstly, let’s take a loo at the market as a whole.
 While some consumers have medically diagnosed allergies, the size of the market suggests that many people are self-diagnosing or simply choosing FreeFrom as a shortcut to health.
-The question facing many brands however is, will FreeFrom continue to grow and if so, who amongst us will drive that growth?
+This poses the question, will FreeFrom continue to grow and if so, who will drive that growth?

 Social anthropologists have identified four generational ‘archetypes’ that repeat in cycles through history: prophets, nomads, heroes and artists.
-We know these archetypes better as: Baby Boomers, Gen X, Gen Y and Gen Z (download our Gen Z e-book here).
+We know these archetypes better as: Baby Boomers, Gen X, Gen Y and Gen Z. Generational research is important because each archetype has distinct characteristics that they take with them as they age!
+So how do these characteristics effect different consumers relationship with food and in turn, FreeFrom?

 The Baby Boomers, born: 1946-1962

-To open up growth FreeFrom could look to link better with this motivation IE: To help me stay active and enjoying life.
+To open up growth FreeFrom could link better with this motivation IE: Help me to stay active and enjoy life.

 Gen X, born: 1963-1980

-To open up growth FreeFrom could look to link better with this motivation IE: Make it easy for me to stay healthy and independent.
+To open up growth, FreeFrom could link better with this motivation IE: Make it easy for me to stay healthy and independent.

 Gen Y (Millennials), born: 1981-2000